Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - Go through and select your desired settings for FILM 1, FILM 2, and FILM 3

-If you intend to use Film Simulation Bracketing right away, you’ll need to open BKT SELECT in the BKT SETTING page and select FILM SIMULATION BKT.
-This is where you select if your bracket mode is going to use this setting, auto-exposure bracketing, dynamic range bracketing, etc.
+If you intend to use Film Simulation Bracketing immediately, you’ll need to open BKT SELECT in the BKT SETTING page and select FILM SIMULATION BKT.
+This is where you select if your bracket mode will use this setting, auto-exposure bracketing, dynamic range bracketing, etc.

 Set up your base settings